-This article takes an in-depth look at Singapore as an emerging market, what to know when expanding into the Southeast Asian region, and trends on the horizon in the Singaporean eCommerce space.
+This article explores Singapore as an emerging market, what to know when expanding into the Southeast Asian region, and the upcoming eCommerce trends in Singapore.

 Despite the economic downturn due to COVID-19, eCommerce sales have experienced growth globally, presenting new opportunities for digital marketers, advertisers, and brands in the Southeast Asian market.
 According to eMarketer, the eCommerce market in Southeast Asia is continuing to grow significantly (1).